meteor/meteor/README.md

 * Client-side routing

-The only difference between the example apps is which routing package is used.
+The only difference among the example apps is which routing package is used.

 View the `meteor-router` example app online @  <a href="http://roles.meteor.com/" target="_blank">http://roles.meteor.com/</a>